 Administrative Council – The Administrative Council is a “Big-Picture” body that coordinates implementation of ministries that advance the mission of The United Methodist Church of Estes Park.
 Ad Council provides leadership and management for the ministries of the church.
 Leadership is the visionary work that assesses where the congregation is, where God is calling it to be in the future, and what resources will be required to move from current reality into the desired future.
 Management is the detail work that must be accomplished daily to make the ministries effective.
 Any significant change in the church mission or in the roles of the church committees and church staff members must be discussed with and approved by the Ad Council.
 The Ad Council Members include the chairs of all the committees and ministries of the church, the lay leader, the pastor, the council chair and members at large.
-Council meetings are open to all members of the congregation and typically occur the first Wednesday of each month.
+Council meetings are open to all members of the congregation and typically occur the third Tuesday of each month.

 Chair (Sid Scott) – Provides initiative, coordination, and collaborative leadership for the Ad Council that does planning, goal setting, implementation, and evaluation of ministry to fulfill the mission and vision of the church.